electronick1/stairs_doc/source/index.html.md

 There is an interesting wiki article about workers/jobs -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))

-Stairs framework focuses on being fast and lightweight, and that speed of your "workers" is mostly limited by your streaming/queue service.
+Stairs aims to be fast and lightweight, so the speed of your "workers" is mostly limited by your streaming/queue service.